aostrega/opal-minitest/README.md

 `$ bundle install`

-Use the Rake task to headlessly run the project's tests.
+Finally, use the included Rake task to headlessly run the project's tests.

 ```ruby
 # Rakefile